NexPort-Solutions/iscorm/README.md

 # Improved SCORM 1.2 Specification (IScorm)

-The IScorm Spec is a Super Set of the IMS SCORM 1.2 Specification.
+The IScorm Spec is a Super Set of the ADL SCORM 1.2 Specification.
 IScorm is designed to provide a few missing features to the SCORM 1.2 API while still mostly supporting the original SCORM 1.2 specification.
 Here are a few goals:

 - Add ASYNC callbacks to LMSInitialize, LMSCommit and LMSFinish
 - Expose an alternative to the standard window.api object instance that is less generic